NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler_gas_backup.md

 Figure 4.
 Heat pump sizing approach
 {:refdef}

-Note that with current technology, heat pump capacity changes with outdoor air temperature, and most heat pump manufacturers provide the heat pump rated capacity at a specific condition, usually at an outdoor air temperature of 47^o^F. Thus, the target capacity estimated using either of the two methods needs to be converted to the required capacity at the design condition.
-To estimate the required rated capacity of the heat pump at the design outdoor air temperature, we used a performance curve called $CapFT$ \[9\] that captures the variation of a heat pump's capacity with outdoor air temperature and hot water set point.
+Note that with current technology, heat pump capacity changes with outdoor air temperature, and most heat pump manufacturers provide the heat pump rated capacity at a specific condition, usually at an outdoor air temperature of 47°F. Thus, the target capacity estimated using either of the two methods needs to be converted to the required capacity at the design condition.
+To estimate the required rated capacity of the heat pump at the design outdoor air temperature, we used a performance curve called CapFT \[9\] that captures the variation of a heat pump's capacity with outdoor air temperature and hot water set point.
 The target capacity at the design outdoor air temperature (Target Capacity @ Design OAT) is estimated as:

 {:refdef: style="text-align: center;"}
 ![Chart, bar chart Description automatically generated](media/hvac_ashp_boiler_gas_backup_eq1.png){:width="700"}
 {:refdef}

-where a, b, c, d, e, and f are *CapFT* performance curve coefficients, and Tcond<sub>out</sub> is the hot water temperature at the condenser outlet of the heat pump (which is equivalent to the hot water heating set point).
+where a, b, c, d, e, and f are CapFT performance curve coefficients, and Tcond<sub>out</sub> is the hot water temperature at the condenser outlet of the heat pump (which is equivalent to the hot water heating set point).

 For more detail information on sizing, readers are encouraged to refer the measure documentation for [boiler replacement with air source heat pump boiler and electric boiler backup](https://nrel.github.io/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler.html) from Commercial EUSS 2023 Release 1.